Welcome to Heavenly Socks Yarns!

-Saturday, March 15, 10 am, Belfast Co-op, 123 High St. Meet near the Co-op entrance for guided store tours (every third Saturday/month) which highlight the benefits of joining the Co-op and how to take best advantage of shopping here.
+Saturday, April 19, 10 am, Belfast Co-op, 123 High St.: Meet near the Co-op entrance for guided store tours (every third Saturday of the month) which highlight the benefits of joining the Co-op and how to take best advantage of shopping here.
 All are welcome!

 Love LOCAL Day

-Friday, March 28: Highlighted Maine producer providing free product samples; lunch special highlighting local ingredients, 10% off ALL Maine-made products throughout the day.
+Friday, April 25: Fedco Seeds of Waterville will provide free product samples; lunch special highlighting local ingredients, 10% off ALL Maine-made products throughout the day.